-Occupations that are mainly based on capital income are all given a mean income of 90, as these individuals (few in number) are assumed to be among the richer in this poorest group.
+Occupations that are mainly based on capital income (Owners, Students, Ship owners and Retirees) are all given a mean income of 90, as these individuals (few in number) are assumed to be among the richer in this poorest group.
 All individuals in the "pauper" category are given mean incomes of half the lowest municipality wage observation.
 Finally, the "other" category, for which no information is available save that the income is less than 100 Spd, is given the mean of the three wage observations.